tuunit/mkdocs-drawio/README.md

 ### Configuration

-To use a custom source for the drawio viewer JavaScript file you can overwritte the url.
+By default the plugin uses the official url for the minified drawio javascript library.
+To use a custom source for the drawio viewer you can overwritte the url.
+This might be useful in airlocked environments.

 ```yaml
 plugins: